giorgiobasile/prefect-planetary-computer/README.md

 Visit the full docs [here](https://giorgiobasile.github.io/prefect-planetary-computer) to see additional examples and the API reference.

-Prefect integrations with the [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/).
+Prefect integrations with the Microsoft [Planetary Computer](https://planetarycomputer.microsoft.com/) (PC).

 <a href="https://planetarycomputer.microsoft.com/"><img src="https://camo.githubusercontent.com/55810ac9ab5a7f4bb66d532d6c6afd26ef926a0c2436d506a91bb439a4983194/68747470733a2f2f6169346564617461736574737075626c69636173736574732e626c6f622e636f72652e77696e646f77732e6e65742f6173736574732f616f645f696d616765732f706c616e65746172795f636f6d70757465725f6865616465725f383030772e706e67" class="pc-banner" height=100/></a>

 ## Overview

-This collection includes a [Credentials Block 🔑](https://github.com/giorgiobasile/prefect-planetary-computer/) to store and retrieve a subscription key and a Jupyter Hub token, providing convenience methods to instantiate PC-configured objects like:

-- 🌍 [PySTAC client](https://github.com/giorgiobasile/prefect-planetary-computer/credentials/#prefect_planetary_computer.credentials.PlanetaryComputerCredentials.get_stac_catalog) to interact with the Planetary Computer data catalog.
+This collection includes a [Credentials Block 🔑](https://github.com/giorgiobasile/prefect-planetary-computer/) to store and retrieve PC a subscription key and a Jupyter Hub token, with convenience methods that allow your flows and tasks to easily interact with the Planetary Computer [Data Catalog 🌍](https://planetarycomputer.microsoft.com/catalog) and [Dask Gateway 🚀](https://planetarycomputer.microsoft.com/docs/quickstarts/scale-with-dask/) server.
-- 💻 Dask Gateway [Client](https://github.com/giorgiobasile/prefect-planetary-computer/credentials/#prefect_planetary_computer.credentials.PlanetaryComputerCredentials.get_gateway) and [Cluster](https://github.com/giorgiobasile/prefect-planetary-computer/credentials/#prefect_planetary_computer.credentials.PlanetaryComputerCredentials.new_gateway_cluster) to programmatically instantiate and manage Dask clusters, and submit distributed computations.
-- 🚀 [Dask Task Runner](https://github.com/giorgiobasile/prefect-planetary-computer/credentials/#prefect_planetary_computer.credentials.PlanetaryComputerCredentials.get_dask_task_runner) to automatically instatiate and temporary Dask clusters at flow execution time, enabling submission of both Prefect and Dask Collections tasks.

 For more information about: